 Genetic Testing

-Genetic Testing Opportunities
+UMDF No-Cost Genetic Testing Opportunities

-by a grant from UCB.
+Supported in part by an unrestricted grant from UCB.

 “We know the diagnostic journey for a mitochondrial disease patient is often long and difficult.
 By offering a no-cost genetic testing program, UMDF aims to shorten and simplify the journey for our patient community.”